• Skip to main content

 But squats, deadlifts, bench presses, and pushups are full-body compound resistance training movements that require more technical skills, mobility, and strength than walking with a rucksack.

-Therefore, rucking is a safe and accessible activity for anyone looking to transform their body in six months or less.
+Therefore, rucking is safe and accessible for anyone looking to transform their body in six months or less.

-The Amount of Calories Burned Rucking is Not Critical
+How Many Calories You Burn Rucking is Not Critical

-However, do you need to track the number of calories burned rucking for weight loss?
+However, do you need to track the calories burned by rucking for weight loss?

 The answer is you do not need to know rucking calories burned to achieve a dramatic body transformation.

-That might sound like heresy in our calorie-counting culture, but it is the truth.
+That might sound like heresy in our calorie-counting culture, but it is true.

-You do not need a rucking calorie calculator to get fit.
+You do not need a calorie calculator to get fit.

 Counting calories is indeed an excellent place to start when you are overweight or obese, especially when you think you do not eat that much.